dwill21/dl-sports-cms/README.md

 # 🚀 Getting started with Strapi

+## Docker Compose

+Run `docker-compose up` in order to spin up a Strapi instance with a backing MariaDB database.

+## Strapi CLI

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.

 ### `develop`